 Desi Relaford set his career-high for games played in 1998, playing 142 of 162 contests, all at the Shortstop position.
 Known as a defense-first player, Relaford struggled at the plate, batting .242 with 1 HR and 26 RBIs.
 The Phillies starting SS also swiped nine bags in 14 attempts while receiving positive reviews for defensive range and arm strength.
 Still, he made 24 errors overall.

 Relaford’s Phillies team played competitive baseball but failed to make the postseason, finishing at 75-87, good enough for 3rd in the National League East.
 Relaford formed a double-play combination with Mark Lewis, who started the majority of games at Second Base.
-Terry Francona’s manager would become one of the most successful MLB managers later in his career.
+The team’s manager, Terry Francona, would later become one of the most successful MLB managers.

 What Happened to Desi Relaford After 1998?